use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 - For the Graph API Oracle, we will index the data from the dApps Staking on Astar and return the information about the stakers
 - The documentation to use these oracles

-The smart contracts will be deployed on testnet.
+All smart contracts will be deployed on testnet.
+The Price Feed Oracle will be deployed on Polkadot Asset Hub.
+If there is a need for the community to deploy other oracles on Polkadot Asset Hub, we will do it.

 ## Team :busts_in_silhouette: